DevTeam/csharp-interactive/CSharpInteractive.Tests/README_TEMPLATE.md

-### Sets the value of a specified NuGet configuration setting
+### Setting the value of a specified NuGet configuration setting